Magic Kingdom Replaces Iconic Citrus Swirl With An Orange Swirl, But Is It Any Good? [Opinion]

 — Stephanie Logothetis (@_stephwoodall) March 11, 2018

 The return of the Citrus Swirl and the iconic Orange Bird back in 2012 is something that a lot of Disney fans wanted for a long time.
-All of a sudden, a major change has taken place in Adventureland and it has come as a huge surprise to so many people.
+Now, a major change has taken place in Adventureland and it has come as a huge surprise to so many people.

 There is really no shortage of awesome snacks in Walt Disney World, but it’s not easy to deal with change for some people.
 Sure, they will be able to survive without something such as the Citrus Swirl, but the Orange Swirl really wasn’t an expected or great replacement.
 Sunshine Tree Terrace used to have one of the best snacks in all of Magic Kingdom, but the change is going to take a bit of getting used to.